 This homemade pecan pie recipe comes from family recipes passed down from my husband’s grandmother and my own grandmother.
-It is so quick and easy to make that I remember my grandmother letting me help her make it when I was a child.
+It is so quick and easy that my grandmother let me help her make it when I was young.
+Even though it’s very simple to make and can be mixed together in a single bowl, it’s incredibly decadent and delicious.
 I think once you try it, you’ll see why it is a must-make dessert recipe in my family.

 • Flavor and Texture.
 Nutty pecans in a rich, buttery, caramel-like pie filling sit inside a perfect, flaky homemade pie crust.
 Yum!